openjdk/guide/src/guide/working-with-pull-requests.md

    If your PR is out for review for a longer time it's a good habit to pull from the target repository regularly to keep the change up to date.
 This will make it easier to review the change and it will help you find issues caused by other changes sooner.
 Typically this involves fetching changes from the `master` branch of the main JDK repo, merging them into your local branch, resolving conflicts if necessary, and then pushing these changes to the PR branch.
 Pushing additional commits and merges into the PR branch is fine; they will be squashed into a single commit when the PR is integrated.
 Avoid rebasing changes, and prefer merging instead.

+   If your PR is targeting some other branch than `master`, make sure to merge the correct upstream branch (the target branch).
+Verify that your PR doesn't include changes from some other branch (e.g. `master`) that aren't supposed to be there.

    If there are upstream changes that might affect your change, it's likely a good idea to rerun relevant testing as well.
-The [GHA testing](#github-actions) that's done automatically by GitHub should only be seen as a smoke test that finds the most severe problems with your change.
+The [GHA testing](#github-actions) that's done automatically by [GitHub](https://github.com) should only be seen as a smoke test that finds the most severe problems with your change.
 It's highly unlikely that it will test your actual change in any greater detail - or even at all execute the code that you have changed in most cases.
-   If your PR is targeting some other branch than `master`, make sure to merge the correct upstream branch (the target branch).
-Verify that your PR doesn't include changes from some other branch (e.g. `master`) that aren't supposed to be there.

 #. **Integrate your change**

    When you have the required reviews and have made sure all relevant areas have had a chance to look at your change, integrate by entering the command [`/integrate`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/integrate) in a comment on the PR.
-If you are not yet a Committer in the project, ask your sponsor to enter the command [`/sponsor`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/sponsor) in the PR as well in order for your change to be allowed to be integrated.
+If you are not yet a [Committer](https://openjdk.org/bylaws#committer) in the [Project](https://openjdk.org/bylaws#project), ask your [Sponsor](https://openjdk.org/bylaws#sponsor) to enter the command [`/sponsor`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/sponsor) in the PR as well in order for your change to be allowed to be integrated.

 #. **After integration**